-Lexus NX Price and Variants: Lexus is offering the NX SUV in India in two variants: the 300h Luxury and the 300h F Sport.
-The 300h Luxury variant is priced at Rs 58.20 lakh (ex-showroom India) and the 300h F Sport variant of the SUV is priced at Rs 60.60 lakh (ex-showroom India).
+Lexus NX Price and Variants: The NX SUV is available in two variants in India: the 300h Luxury and the 300h F Sport.
+While the 300h Luxury variant is priced at Rs 58.2 lakh (ex-showroom India), the 300h F Sport variant is priced at Rs 60.6 lakh (ex-showroom India).

-Lexus NX Powertrain: The NX SUV is powered by a 2.5-litre petrol engine that makes 155PS of max power and 210Nm of peak torque.
-Combined with its electric motors, the total power output is 197PS.
-The engine is offered only with an automatic transmission.
+Lexus NX Powertrain: Lexus offers the NX SUV with a 2.5-litre petrol engine that makes 155PS of power and 210Nm of torque.
+When combined with its electric motors, the total power output goes up to 197PS.
+The engine is only offered with an automatic transmission.

 Lexus NX Features: It comes with a variety of features including eight airbags, 8-way adjustable and ventilated front seats, LED headlamps with auto-levelling function, wireless charging, and a head-up display.

 |300h Exquisite2499 cc, Automatic, Petrol, 18.32 kmpl||Rs.54.9 Lakh*|

 |300h Luxury2499 cc, Automatic, Petrol, 18.32 kmpl||Rs.59.9 Lakh*|